utz82/SleizsaDuo/readme.txt

 ===================

 You are free to use Sleizsa Duo in your programs, as long as you credit me.
-Beware that currently not all versions of the Channel F are supported.
-It works best with the original PAL version.
+Beware that Sleizsa Duo is not guaranteed to work on all Channel F versions.

+Sleizsa Duo is optimized for use with MESS.
+In order to use it on real hardware, you need to change line 59 of main.asm to "li $40".

 The routine can be relocated, but make sure the frequency table (.noteTab) is aligned to a $ff byte page boundary.
 The musicData section can reside anywhere